johnjasa/new_greenheart/README.md

 ### 06_hopp_h2

-This example introduces HOPP as a single block in the ODIES paradigm.
+This example introduces HOPP as a single block in the H2Integrate paradigm.
-This isn't where we want to be in the end of this ODIES reformulation, but it is an important stepping stone as it allows us to focus on the rest of the framework and non-HOPP technologies while treating HOPP as a monolith.
+This isn't where we want to be in the end of this H2Integrate reformulation, but it is an important stepping stone as it allows us to focus on the rest of the framework and non-HOPP technologies while treating HOPP as a monolith.

 ### 07_wind_ammonia